 Items requested by instructors for use by an entire class are placed on reserve with short loan periods.
 Books and media on reserve may be checked out for use in the library only.
 See the QuickSearch help page to learn how to search course reserves.

 Request and Delivery Services

-- Media Bookings.
-Rutgers faculty, staff, and graduate students may book video and audio items for pickup and return at locations throughout the Rutgers University Libraries at the "Media Materials -Booking Form" website.
-The service may also be used to preview materials.
+- Media Bookings (Reservations): Rutgers faculty, staff, and graduate students may book video and audio items for pickup and return at locations throughout the Rutgers University Libraries using QuickSearch.

 Fines, Notices, and Replacement Charges

 Borrowers who fail to return recalled books by the due date will be fined $5 per day, to a maximum of $50.
 Failure to return course reserve items within established loan periods will result in a $1 per hour fine for each hour overdue item, to a maximum of $50.

 Overdue notices are sent when general circulating books are 7 and 21 days overdue.
 Replacement bills for the average replacement and processing cost of $102 per book are sent when items are 90 days overdue.
 You may contact the circulation department of any Rutgers library for the actual replacement cost of lost items.

 Borrowers with fines and/or replacement bills will have their library privileges suspended and holds placed on their library records.
 The university reserves the right to hold transcripts and diplomas if you do not pay your library fines.
 Unpaid fines may be referred to a collection agency, which would incur an additional cost to you.

 You must present a valid borrower card with barcode when charging out books.
 No other identification is acceptable.
 Borrower cards are nontransferable and should not be loaned to other people.
 If your borrower card is lost or stolen, immediately report it to staff at the circulation desk of any Rutgers library.